Scoring the game and building practice: the Whitecaps Experience Part III

 Feel, felt and found

-Having worked as a reporter and as a public relations executive, I can say that was used to selling news.
+Having worked as a reporter and as a public relations executive, I was used to selling news.
 Nevertheless, from time to time I found myself not believing in my product, what indeed affected outcomes.
 The Feel, Felt, Found approach is a powerful tool that summarizes how to overcome objection in a sales environment.
 Some people apply this technique instinctively, but learning it step by step is a great way to build consistency and achieve higher results.
 So, here we go:

 - First, you must acknowledge how the other person is feeling.

 - Then you must make a connection with his/her situation by sharing with them a personal experience and how you felt about it.

 - Finally, you reveal the discoveries and benefits behind your experience and show them they will only achieve the same results if they get it a chance to try your offer – the found part.